jrnold/acw_battle_data/rawdata/metadata/resources/nps_battlelist.rst

 - new variables: Acreage of the battlefield area
 - revised variables: forces, principal commanders, result, battle dates
-- Indian forces.
-Oklahoma battles OK001 (Round Mountain), OK002
-  (Chusto-Talasah), and OK003 (Chustenahlah) classify the Creek forces under Opothleyahola as [US] instead of [I].
-In CWSAC II, the only battles involving purely American Indian forces are against the Union and generally part of the Sioux Wars (Minnesota, North Dakota, Idaho).
+- Native American forces.
+Oklahoma battles OK001 (Round Mountain), OK002 (Chusto-Talasah), and OK003 (Chustenahlah) classify the Creek forces under Opothleyahola as [US] instead of [I].
+In CWSAC II, the only battles involving purely Native American forces are against the Union and generally part of the Sioux Wars (Minnesota, North Dakota, Idaho).
 This seems reasonable, the Creek and Seminole forces in the Oklahoma battles were Union allies, while the
   Sioux Indian forces fighting the Union were not allied with the Confederacy.

 For the most part, each CWSAC battle page corresponds to a single Wikipedia page, making linking the two easy.

 The one exception is that CWSAC considers the Battle of Chattanooga